Laatste update: 04-01-2022 om 14:24 uur

 - Wear comfortable clothes.
 Make sure your upper arm will be easy to uncover.

-- Be on time (5 to 10 minutes before your appointment).
+- Be on time (5 minutes before your appointment).

 - After the vaccination, you will stay in a waiting room for at least 15 minutes to check any allergic reactions.
 Take off your facemask so the doctor can see you clearly.